oveleon/isotope-product-licenses/README.md

 This extension complements a license key management and its assignment to products which can then be picked up (via insert tags) and sent via the Notification Center.

+> If a member is logged in, this member will automatically be assigned the license key.

 The following insert tags are available:
 - `{{license_collection::*}}`
 - `{{license_product::*}}`